prajwalrahangdale64/prajwalrahangdale64/README.md

 #### 1. AI Assistant — RAG Chatbot | EvictSure

-  - Worked extensively on the EvictSure AI Assistant, focusing on its RAG architecture, chatbot functionality, knowledge base, and ongoing improvements.
+- **Architecture & Workflow:** Developed the EvictSure AI Assistant end-to-end, focusing on **RAG architecture and keyword-based knowledge routing**.
+The request flows through **chat widget → AI Assistant service → keyword-based knowledge routing → prompt assembly → LLM provider → citation guard → response**.

-  - RAG Architecture & Workflow: Worked across the full request path — chat widget → authenticated, organization-scoped API route → AI Assistant service, which orchestrates the rest: keyword-based knowledge routing → prompt assembly → LLM provider (Azure OpenAI, Claude, Gemini) → citation guard → response.
-The prompt combines core knowledge (platform ground rules + anti-hallucination guidance), agent knowledge (roles, permissions, workflows, schema), and keyword-matched packs relevant to the question.
-The LLM can invoke live-data tools to retrieve user data from Airtable (DB) or search project documentation/code.
-The service retries once with wider context if the citation check fails; otherwise, it returns “I don’t know” and logs the question as a knowledge gap.
+- **Knowledge Routing & Fallbacks:** Routes each query to relevant topical packs; when the available knowledge is insufficient, it **searches additional packs within a capped limit, then performs a code search**, with **knowledge gaps and other errors logged on a SuperAdmin-gated screen**.

-  - Features & Functionality: Quick-action chips and suggested questions for vague input, persistent conversations with resume and clear controls, markdown-formatted responses, thumbs-up/down and written-correction feedback, and automatic retry with a live countdown when the provider hits capacity.
+- **Tech Stack & Development:** Built the **RAG-based chatbot** with **JavaScript/HTML, TypeScript, Node.js, and Express**, integrating **Azure OpenAI, Claude, and Gemini as LLM providers**, with **Claude Code** for AI-assisted development.

-  - Knowledge Base & Improvements: Updated the chatbot knowledge base while resolving bugs and improving performance.
+- **Testing & Improvements:** Tested chatbot functionality and workflows while **updating the knowledge base, resolving bugs, and optimizing performance**.

 #### 2. Foreclosure (FCL) — Law Firm Case Management Platform | *In Progress*